The Lord’s Supper is celebrated the first Sunday worship of each month and other special days in the church calendar.

 “The Baptism of children witnesses to the truth that God’s love claims people before they are able to respond in faith.
 The Baptism of those who enter the covenant upon their own profession of faith witnesses to the truth that God’s gift of grace calls for fulfillment in a response of faithfulness.”
 (W-2.3008b-c)

-If you have questions about the Sacraments, please feel free to ask one of the pastors after worship or through appointment.
+If you have questions about the Sacraments, please feel free to ask the pastor after worship or through appointment.